FAQEUCyber Resilience Act

 They may also use module B+C or module H if the manufacturer chooses, because Article 32(1) makes those routes generally available.
 The key point is that the CRA does not require third-party conformity assessment for default-category products.

-When can an important product of class I use module A?
+When can an important CRA class I product use module A?

 An important product of class I can use module A if, in assessing compliance, the manufacturer has applied relevant harmonised standards, common specifications, or European cybersecurity certification schemes at assurance level at least substantial.